Trump ups ante on China, threatens duties on nearly all its imports

 Cell phones, the biggest U.S. import from China, have so far been spared, but would be engulfed if Trump activates the US$267 billion tariff list.

 Trump's threatened tariffs, now totaling US$517 billion in Chinese goods, would exceed the US$505 billion in goods imported from China last year.
-But 2018 Chinese imports through July were up nearly 9 percent over the same period of 2017, according to U.S. Census Bureau data.
+But 2018 imports from China through July were up nearly 9 percent over the same period of 2017, according to U.S. Census Bureau data.

 Earlier on Friday, White House economic adviser Larry Kudlow told Bloomberg Television the administration would evaluate public comments before making decisions on the US$200 billion tariff list.